 Minimum wage policy is switched off in the baseline.
 Table 4.11 shows the impact of this policy when it is turned on.
 The table includes validation of: total disposable income values, total gross employee earnings, total value of income tax, total value of social assistance, Gini coefficient and at poverty risk rate (60% median HDI).
-The differences between two scenarios are not detectable.
-This means that in the surveys for years 2015-2018 gross employee incomes below the minimum wage were virtually unrecorded.
+The differences between two scenarios are really small.
+The only visible baseline results deviations from minimum wage policy results are pertaining to the aggregated value of employment income.
+For years 2014-2017 gross employee incomes in baseline account for 99% of those simulated with minimum wage policy switched on.